• Skip to primary navigation

 While your broth is simmering, get your sink or work area ready to strain the vegetables from the broth.

-4. Serve immediately with 6-8 thin slices of mushroom, a sprinkling of sliced green onions, and about a tablespoon of the fried onions.
+Portion and garnish.
+Serve immediately with 6-8 thin slices of mushrooms, a sprinkling of sliced green onions, and about a tablespoon of the fried onions.

-vertical closeup of Benihana onion soup served in white bowl with fried onion topping.
+Wide image of Benihana onion soup in a white bowl.

 As with all recipes, make this recipe your own to suit your taste buds.
 Then come on back and let me know what your favorite additions are!